 For single-game tickets, check a ticket resale site like ViaGoGo, Ticombo, or StubHub.
 Meanwhile, TicketOne and VivaTicket, both of which are authorized online ticketing sites for Serie A, sell season ticket packages and individual tickets for several teams.

-Note that most clubs do not release tickets for purchase until about one month to two weeks prior to each match, which can be a pain if you are eager to finalize your itinerary.
+Note that most clubs do not release tickets for purchase until about one month to two weeks prior to each match, which can be a pain if you are eager to finalize your itinerary months in advance.
 This is where secondary sellers like ViaGoGo or StubHub come in.
 The tickets listed for resale on those sites are ones that have been purchased ahead of time, usually by long-time season ticket holders or corporate events departments.

 Can I buy tickets at the stadium?